 - a) The maximum number of board members is twelve, and the minimum number is three.
 Casual vacancies may be filled by co-option.
-Any directors that have been co-opted to the board will resign or stand for election at the next available general meeting. - b) In all proceedings of Directors each Director must not have more than one vote.
-At all times the board must remain independent of outside interests in accordance with rule 4.5 below. - c) For so long as the number of user members is less than ten, unless a general meeting resolves to hold elections all user members will be automatically appointed to the board (though they may decline to accept the appointment) and 2.9 (d) will not apply. - d) The first annual general meeting shall determine whether at that and all subsequent annual general meetings - i. all directors will resign so that those wishing to continue must seek re-election, or - ii. half of the board, being those who have served longest, will resign, or - iii. a third of the board, being those who have served longest, will resign.
+Any directors that have been co-opted to the board will resign or stand for election at the next available general meeting. - b) At all times the board must remain independent of outside interests in accordance with rule 4.5 below. - c) For so long as the number of user members is less than ten, unless a general meeting resolves to hold elections all user members will be automatically appointed to the board (though they may decline to accept the appointment) and 2.9 (d) will not apply. - d) The first annual general meeting shall determine whether at that and all subsequent annual general meetings - 1. all directors will resign so that those wishing to continue must seek re-election, or - ii. half of the board, being those who have served longest, will resign, or - iii. a third of the board, being those who have served longest, will resign.